 - Complications in babies.
 Babies who contract gonorrhea from their mothers during birth can develop blindness, sores on the scalp and infections.

 Consider regular gonorrhea screening.
-Annual screening is recommended for all sexually active women less than 25 years of age and for older women at increased risk of infection, such as those who have a new sex partner, more than one sex partner, a sex partner with concurrent partners, or a sex partner who has a sexually transmitted infection.
+Annual screening is recommended for sexually active women younger than 25 and for older women at increased risk of infection.
+This includes women who have a new sex partner, more than one sex partner, a sex partner with other partners, or a sex partner who has a sexually transmitted infection.

 Regular screening is also recommended for men who have sex with men, as well as their partners.

-To avoid reinfection with gonorrhea, abstain from unprotected sex for seven days after you and your sex partner have completed treatment and after resolution of symptoms, if present.PreviousNext
+To avoid getting gonorrhea again, abstain from sex until after you and your sex partner have completed treatment and after symptoms are gone.PreviousNext

 Testing for other sexually transmitted infections